How do I evaluate the performance of my Recommendations pipeline?

 To frame these metrics in real terms, consider a Recommendations pipeline, which ranks six product categories in the optimal order for each user.
-These pipelines made the following recommendations for User 123, who ended up interacting with Categories A and C. These categories are considered “relevant” to the user.
+These pipelines made the following recommendations for test set User 123, who ended up interacting with Categories A and C. These categories are considered “relevant” to the user.

 |#1 Recommendation||Category A|

 What percentage of each user’s top 5 recommended categories were relevant, on average?
 For example, User 123’s recommendations have a precision of 40%, since User 123 ended up engaging with 2 out of their top 5 recommendations (2/5 = 40%).